 After lunch, we explore the innovative Pettifers Gardens, where head gardener Polly Stevens will provide us with a guided tour.
 The tour will describe not only the interesting and surprising plant combinations, but also how this garden has undergone changes made by the owner and designer, the Honourable Mrs. Gina Price, since the early 1990s, when she began to design the garden.
 Combined with friendship and advice from Diany Binney at Kiftsgate Court Gardens, Pettifers has today developed a reputation as one of the must-see English country gardens.
 Adorned with herbaceous perennials, this garden is guaranteed to please in the peak of English summer.
 RHS judge and media personality James Alexander-Sinclair described the garden in Gardens Illustrated magazine as “undoubtedly one of the most exciting and delightful gardens in the country.”(Overnight Oxford) BL

-Day 5: Saturday 18 May, The Cotswolds
+Day 5: Saturday 18 May, Oxford – The Cotswolds – Oxford

 - Hidcote Manor